Core features of a Complex Adaptive System

 Complex Adaptive System

 What does emergence mean?
 To understand it better, we need to look at things from a different perspective.
 The next picture will help us with this.
 If you look at the picture, you see between the three PAC-Man's, the emergence of a triangle.
 It can only exist if you consider all three (which need to be correctly rotated or adapt the right position) and focus on their interactions.
 It emergence spontaneously from the interactions between the PAC-Man's.
 It is greater than the sum of the PAC-Men.
-In our model we assume viability emergence from the interactions between the potentials.
+In our model we assume viability emergence from system interactions.

 A very important feature of a Complex Adaptive System is the viability ratio.
 In our PAC-man example, these are the mechanics inside the governance PAC-man that are governed by a mixture of controls.
 Or another easier to understand example.
 The financial potential of a company is dependent on the ratio of equity and debts or leverage ratio.
 The right diversity between equity and debts allows a company to attract additional capital to respond to an investment opportunity.
 Why is the ratio so important?
 Viability represents the potential to recognize, adapt to and absorb problem disturbances without noticeable or consequential decrements in performance and value creation.
 The viability ratio is a critical ingredient for viability because it gives the system the requisite variety that allows responding to disturbances or opportunities.